misterfifths/jutil/README.md

 Of the most recent tweeters, user jorge has the most updates: 36870
 ````

-And what's the language breakdown in the most recent [Gists](https://gist.github.com/)?
+What's the language breakdown in the most recent [Gists](https://gist.github.com/)?

 ````sh
 $ curl -s https://api.github.com/gists |